In this article:

 What Can You Do with an International Relations Degree?

-An International Relations degree opens the door to a wide range of career opportunities in various sectors.
+An international relations degree opens the door to a wide range of career opportunities in various sectors.
 Here are some common career paths:

 - Diplomat: Diplomats represent their countries in foreign affairs, working to maintain peaceful relations and negotiate treaties.
-They may work for government agencies or international organizations and play a critical role in shaping foreign policy.
+They may work for government agencies or international organizations and play a vital role in shaping foreign policy.

 - Foreign Service Officer: Similar to diplomats, foreign service officers work in embassies or consulates, focusing on political, economic, or consular issues.
 They provide support to citizens abroad and work to promote national interests.